Pole Barn Design Details That Are Easy to Miss — and Hard to Fix

 5. The Wrong Foundation Type

-Durable and easier to clean, concrete slab foundations enhance a post frame building’s functionality.
-They are, however, an expensive addition, and it’s nearly impossible to add a concrete foundation to an existing post frame building.
+For some clients, a concrete slab foundation might be a better fit – it's more durable and easier to clean, but much harder to add later.
+They’re an expensive addition, and it’s nearly impossible to add a concrete foundation to an existing post frame building.

 When your client designs their dream pole barn, certain utilities may not seem like a priority: